nutboltu/express-restful-starter/README.md

 # Express RESTful Starter

-This is a starter kit for building RESTful APIs with ES6 and Express framework
+This is a starter kit for building RESTful APIs with ES6, Express framework and Passport

 Getting started
 ---------------